bmcgowan0787/Class-14--Boosting/Boosting_Trees_-_Team_5.md

 -   **What does relative influence mean?**

-What relative influence attempts to convey is the decrease in MSE for each change in the predictor.
+What relative influence attempts to convey is the decrease in MSE for each unit change in the predictor.
 For example, in the graph above, we see that the **lstat** variable has the largest impact on MSE.
-Stating that for each change (decrease in this example) in **lstat**, the MSE decreases for predicting the medv (medivan value) of a home.
+Stating that for each unit change (decrease in this example) in **lstat**, the MSE decreases by 45.96 for predicting the medv (medivan value) of a home.

 ### 1.3 Partial Dependence Plot